aGalhoz/SeCOMRI/README.md

 ## Usage

-Demo trajectories of patients and staff members were created.
+Demo data trajectories of patients and staff members were created.
 Similarly, the hospital map used as demo can be found in the [website](https://www.translatum.tum.de/en/contact/).
+All of these files can be found in the `Data/` folder.
 This project was conducted in [R software](https://www.r-project.org).
 All the necessary R package dependencies are
 * dplyr